yashasvigirdhar/LeetCode-Helper/README.md

 Returns the list of all the completed questions.

+* `./lc-helper.sh get-completed-count`

+Returns the number of completed questions.

 ### Usage

 Just download both the `lc-helper.sh` and `questions.txt` file locally in the same folder and you are done!